America's First Newspaper

 "The First Newspaper," Perrysburg Journal, Saturday 29 April 1854, page 4

 The first colonial newspaper in British North America was an illegal one and it was titled : Publick Occurrences Both Forreign and Domestick, published on September 25, 1690 by Benjamin Harris, a bookseller of Boston, and his printer, Richard Pierce.
 Pierce apparently emigrated to Boston from a London print shop sometime after 1679 and it seems to be about 1684 since Isaiah Thomas in his History of Printing in America tells us his publications date 1684 to 1690 and nothing found before or after those dates.
 It was blatantly illegal for Harris to have Pierce set up a press in his London Coffee-House since under British law, "no person [was to] keep any printing-press for printing, nor [was] any book, pamphlet or other matter whatsoever" to be printed without the governor's "especial leave and license first obtained."
 This was the equivalent of legal formalities for any newspaper today required to be legally incorporated within its state of operation and legally establishing accounts and lines of credit with banks, and keeping accurate accounting records for taxation in accordance to law.
 In short, it was illegal to publish without the government's authorization by Royal patent, and Harris had flagrantly broken the law by avoiding to obtain it as any racketeering outlaw tax evader would.
 Harris sold his newspapers at his London Coffee House, Boston, the home of his bookselling business where he without license set up a press to become a publisher/printer.
+None of his newspapers had the embossed revenue stamps required by law since 1684 since he flagrantly operated outside the law as a tax evader.
 There he also had prepared to publish an Almanack.
 Even this Almanack violated copyright law reprinting Edward Draper's New-England Primer, which we know dates to the time Harris was publishing and was advertised in its second edition in 1691 in Henry Newman's Almanack of that date, without intending to pay royalties or get permission.

 Above : Ira Webster's reproduction of 1843 of Harris's Almanack, 1690.
 The Advertisement of Henry Newman's Almanck of 1691 was inserted by Webster for his 1844 reproduction.
 Courtesy of the Lupia Philatelic and Numismatic Library and Museum Collections.